sishenhei7/front-end-map/计算机网络/Application-layer.md

 8. POP3 does not provide any means for a user to create remote folders and assign messages to folders.
 Whereas the IMAP protocol can.
 Another feature of IMAP is that it has commands that permit a user agent to obtain components of messages.
 9. More and more users today are sending and accessing their e-mail through their Web browsers.

+## DNS: The internet's directory service

+1. The DNS is (1)a distributed database implemented in a hierarchy of DNS servers.
+(2)an application-layer protocol that allows hosts to query the distributed database.
+The DNS protocol runs over UDP and uses port 53.
+2. DNS provides a few other important services in addition to translating hostnames to IP addresses: (1)host aliasing.
+(2)mail server aliasing.
+(3)load distribution: using DNS rotating.
+3. To a first approximation, there are three classes of DNS servers: root DNS servers, top-level domain(TLD) DNS servers and authoritative DNS servers.
+There is another DNS server called the local DNS server.
+4. When a host makes a DNS query, the query is sent to the local DNS server, which acts a proxy, forwarding the query into the DNS server hierachy: (1)The host first sends a DNS query message to its local DNS server.
+(2)The local DNS server forwards the query message to a root DNS server.
+(3)The local DNS server then resends the query message to one of the TLD servers.
+(4)The local DNS server resends the query message to the authoritative DNS server to get ip address.
+Note that in this process, eight DNS messages are sent.
+5. A DNS resource record is a four-tuple: (Name, Value, Type, TTL)
+6. TTL is the time to live of the resource record; it determines when a resource should be removed from a cache.
+7. When Type=NS, then Name is a domain and Value is the hostname of an authoritative DNS server that knows how to obtain the IP address for hosts in the domain.
+8. The nslookup program can send DNS messages.